peetonn/comhall-webrtc/README.md

     - Press 's'
     - Choose '3002 (Web camera)' server port option
     - Configure producer to acquire video from web camera by choosing appropriate device from the list

+>Hint: Sometimes, when changing publishing camera on one producer tab while other producer is running, consumer may still receive old video stream.
+Try refreshing consumer page, chose correct camera and press 'Fetch' again.